Ph.D Program

 Graduate Program Coordinator: Renee Decker

 **Students must apply to The School of Public Policy, who manages the Ph.D. degree.
-Emergency Health Services coordinates the Specialty studies and advises students for the required EHS courses in their chosen specialization**
+Emergency and Disaster Health Systems coordinates the specialty studies and advises students for the required EDHS courses in their chosen specialization**

-Check the Public Policy website for current deadlines for formal admission requirements to the Ph.D.
+Check the Public Policy website for current deadlines and formal admission requirements to the Ph.D.
 Program Public Policy Admission Deadlines

 OVERVIEW